 Given the existence of multiple versions of the Red Riding Hood narrative, it remains necessary to specify exactly which scenario is being referred to at this juncture.

 Zipes distinguishes between two types of Red Riding Hood narrative: the traditional oral folk tale of indeterminate but presumably considerable age, and the literary tale whose chequered history commences with its initial publication by Perrault in 1697.
 The latter type derives from but also reshapes the former in correspondence with ruling class requirements.
 Modifications in the literary narrative become explicable in terms of its shifting ideological deployment.
-"The appropriation of folk customs and beliefs was translated by the church and civil order into forms and modes of control to legitimate the dominance of Christianity, men over women and children, and rising industrial groups, specifically among the bourgeoisie, overall other social classes . . .
+"The appropriation of folk customs and beliefs was translated by the church and civil order into forms and modes of control to legitimate the dominance of Christianity, men over women and children, and rising industrial groups, specifically among the bourgeoisie, overall other social classes. . .
 The fact that the Little Red Riding Hood syndrome as a cultural configuration of legalized terror has endured and remained so powerful can only be attributed to the significant role it played in the rise of a new ideology.
 This can be traced to the socio-religious transition during the Renaissance and Reformation.
-That is, Little Red Riding Hood as part of the literary socialization process came to reinforce socially accepted ways of viewing women, sexu-
+That is, Little Red Riding Hood as part of the literary socialization process came to reinforce socially accepted ways of viewing women, sexuality and nature".
+More concisely: "The historical evolution of the literary Red Riding Hood parallels a development in sexual socialization in Western society" (Zipes 1983, pp.52-3,25).

-Zipes's thesis concerning the historical trajectory of the literary narrative remains convincing.
-But the subject of the present text is the traditional folk tale, and on this ground his analysis becomes more problematic.
-He admits that Perrault's version of Red Riding Hood "was one of the few literary fairy tales in history which, due to its universality, ambivalence, and clever sexual innuendos, was reabsorbed by the oral folk tradition.
-That is, as a result of its massive circulation in print in the 18th and 19th centuries and of the corroboration of peasant experience, it took root in oral folklore and eventually led to the creation of the even more popular Grimms' tale, which had the same effect".
-Yet he uncritically accepts as his ur-text the folk version collected by Paul Delarue "about 1885" (Zipes 1983, pp.14,5).
+(Zipes 1983, pp.14,5).
 Zipes very much wants to have his cake and eat it.
 Although insisting that modifications in the literary versions of the tale correspond with changes in its ideological functions, and that literary and folk versions reciprocally interacted over time, he still maintains that an oral version collected during the late nineteenth century remains uncontaminated and representative of the tale's original pattern.
 At the very least, given Zipes's Marxist orientations, such an approach remains ahistorical and undialectical.
 But more importantly, it reveals a naïvety about the ways in which inscriptional encodement transforms, standardizes and crystallizes oral traditions, replacing a fund of motifs, themes and figures which can be adapted to different circumstances, with the rigid notion of a definitive version.